coffenbacher/cfb-data/README.md

 # Welcome to CFB Data

-CFB data is an open-source repository of college football data.
+CFB data is an open-source repository of FBS college football data.
 It is a combination of original data from contributors and automatic extraction from sites like Wikipedia.

-Data is provided in CSV format and is largely denormalized for ease of use.
+Data is provided in CSV and JSON format and is largely denormalized for ease of use.

 ## Why CFB Data?
 College football is one of the great strategy sports of the world, producing an immense amount of data, but there is no simple-to-use and open repository for it to reside.